 Weir is an impenetrable structure.
-It is an obstruction build artificially across the stream throughout its width to raise water level upstream to check the flood, store water or measure discharge.
+It is an obstruction we build across the stream across the river width.
+It helps raise water level at the upstream to check the flood, store water or measure discharge.

 Differences in function

-The dam’s primary function is to create a water reservoir that will use for drinking purpose or with the help of the energy stored in the water; we can generate electricity.
+The dam’s primary function is to create a water reservoir.
+Community uses this storage for drinking purpose.
+Beside, we can also generate electricity with the help of the energy stored in the water as a head.

-In other words, we can say that dam are multi-purpose, like one purpose is water storage, electricity or power generation, aesthetic or artistic purpose.
+So, dams are multi-purpose.
+The functions for water storage, electricity or power generation, aesthetic or artistic purpose.

-On the other hand, the barrage has no such storage of water; So, you can’t say it as head raising headworks.
-The primary function is to regulate the flow of the river of water into the canals in the amount needed for agriculture use.
+But, the barrage has no such storage of water; So, you can’t say it as head raising headworks.
+The primary function of barrage is to regulate the flow of the river of water only.

 The word “barrage” is a French word having the meaning of “a dam”.
-This word was originated by two French who were employed in Egyptian Public works, which built Delta Barrage across Nile-Branches near north of Cairo.
+Two french scientists used this word while working in Egyptian Public works.

-British, after seeing them taken the word barrage and called similar structures with this name when constructed in British India.
+Anyhow, british use the word barrage to call similar structures constructed in British India.
 That is why the word “barrage” is still used for structures built in the Middle East, Iran, Pakistan and India.

 |1||Storage at upstream side||Must have||Not have storage|